davidmsibley/microservices-presentation/microservices.md

   * ##### What we use it for:
     * [Find Usages][TODO]
 ---

-## Demo
-* Pull down some microservices and create a widget that uses them

 ## MyUW problems solved with Microservices
 * Move toward a [vanilla uPortal instance][TODO]